 Colorado brewery sold to international beverage company

 FORT COLLINS, Colo.
-(AP) — A Colorado brewery is being sold to an international beverage company after nearly 30 years in business.
+(AP) — A Colorado brewery is being sold to an international beverage company after nearly 30 years in business, officials said.

-The Coloradoan reports New Belgium Brewing Co. in Fort Collins is being sold to Lion Little World Beverages.
+New Belgium Brewing Co. in Fort Collins is being sold to Lion Little World Beverages, The Coloradoan reports.

 Little World Beverages is part of Lion, an Australian beverage and food company that is a subsidiary of Japanese beverage giant Kirin.